Singulink/Singulink.Cryptography.PasswordHasher/README.md

 }
 ```

-If you don't want to mass-update all the hashes up-front, you can simply skip that step and use the code above to rehash passwords incrementally when users successfully login, or a combination of both approaches (rehash on login for a period of time before mass-updating any leftover old hashes).
+If you don't want to mass-update all the hashes up-front, you can simply skip that step and use the code above to rehash passwords incrementally when users successfully login, or a combination of both approaches (i.e. rehash on login for a period of time before mass-updating any leftover old hashes).

 ### Adding or updating hash encryption